Philippine noontime variety television shows: E.A.T. (2023–2024)

-E.A.T. officially premiered on July 1, 2023, amidst a dispute over the ownership rights of Eat Bulaga! trademark between TVJ and TAPE, as it marks the highly anticipated television screen return for the renowned trio Tito Sotto, Vic Sotto, and Joey de Leon alongside Allan K., Jose Manalo, Wally Bayola, Paolo Ballesteros, Ryan Agoncillo, Maine Mendoza, Ryzza Mae Dizon, Tugue Zombie, Miles Ocampo, Atasha Muhlach, and Carren Eistrup.
-It airs on TV5 from Mondays to Fridays at 12:00 pm to 2:30 pm and Saturdays at 11:30 am to 2:30 pm, with simultaneous live streaming on social media platforms.
-It also has a delayed telecast on the BuKo Channel on Mondays at 4:00 pm to 7:00 pm and Tuesdays to Saturdays at 4:00 pm to 6:30 pm.
+E.A.T. officially premiered on July 1, 2023, amidst a dispute over the ownership rights of the Eat Bulaga! trademark, between TVJ and TAPE, as it marks the highly anticipated return for the renowned trio Tito Sotto, Vic Sotto, and Joey de Leon, alongside Allan K., Jose Manalo, Wally Bayola, Paolo Ballesteros, Ryan Agoncillo, Maine Mendoza, Ryzza Mae Dizon, Tugue Zombie, Miles Ocampo, Atasha Muhlach, and Carren Eistrup.
+It airs on TV5 from Monday to Friday from 12:00 pm to 2:30 pm and Saturdays from 11:30 am to 2:30 pm, with simultaneous live streaming on social media platforms.
+It also has a delayed telecast on the BuKo Channel on Monday from 4:00 pm to 7:00 pm and Tuesday to Saturday from 4:00 pm to 6:30 pm.

 It's Your Lucky Day (2023)

-It's Your Lucky Day is a noontime game-variety show produced as a temporary replacement for It's Showtime, following a 12-day suspension issued by the Movie and Television Review and Classification Board (MTRCB) due to an alleged obscene act of improper etiquette involving Vice Ganda and Ion Perez in a July 25 episode Isip Bata segment.
+It's Your Lucky Day is a noontime game–variety show produced as a temporary replacement for It's Showtime, following a 12-day suspension imposed by the Movie and Television Review and Classification Board (MTRCB) due to an alleged obscene act of improper etiquette involving Vice Ganda and Ion Perez in a July 25 episode "Isip Bata" segment.

-The show premiered on October 14, 2023, temporarily replacing It's Showtime for the duration of its suspension and aired until October 27, 2023.
+The show premiered on October 14, 2023, temporarily replacing It's Showtime for the duration of its suspension, airing until October 27, 2023.